Morse-Code-over-IP/moip-relay-server/mastersetup/readme.txt

 - The above is a consequence of new support for specifying the Twitter user/screen name for the feeds to be retrieved.
 This allows switching Morse News between Twitter feeds.
 You cannot mix Twitter feeds freom multiple accounts in a feed list though.
 Maybe some day, ha ha.

+- RSS requests now include a real HTTP User-Agent: header (mimics Google Chrome).
+At some point in the past, this became required to successfully retrieve the Facebook notifications RSS feed.

-- A great deal of additional Debug tracing has been added, revealiong a number of bugs including time-stamping of articles.
+- A great deal of additional debug tracing has been added to Morse News, revealing a number of bugs including time-stamping of articles.
+If you're curious about the internals of Morse News, read about how to read this info in the Help me! doc.

-- Debug tracing and DebugView have been documented.
-Handy even for end users.
+- The Morse News documentation has been expanded in some areas that were a bit thin.

-- Support for twitter:///messages has been removed.
-Twitter's permissions model prohibits apps from accessing direct messages unless they also have write permission.
+- Support for Twitter "direct messages" has been removed.
+As of last year, Twitter's permissions model prohibits Twitter apps from accessing direct messages unless they also have write permission.
 I did not want to give Morse News permission to write to peoples' Twitter timelines.

 Version 2.5:
 -----------